wesgarland/git-relocate/README.md

 ```

 ## What To Do If Something Goes Wrong
-- Setting the environment variable GIT_RELOCATE_DEBUG_PATCH will leave the patch behind in the target directory as `_patch`.
+- Setting the environment variable GIT_RELOCATE_DEBUG_PATCH will leave the patch behind in the target directory as `_patch_`.

 If you see the error `fatal: previous rebase directory .git/rebase-apply still exists but mbox given.`, you may need to reset your target repository with `git am --abort`.

+Warnings relating to errors are not uncommon, and can be ignored.